hamdikavak/hamdikavak.github.io/g_teaching.md

 ![CSS 717 Class]({{ site.baseurl }}/images/pages/css717_title.jpg)

 Computational models come in different forms ranging from machine learning models that predict/classify patterns to agent-based models that investigate emergent phenomena from a bottom-up perspective.
 Regardless of their type, all computational models should go through Verification and Validation (V&V), which checks the correctness of the model's design and performance.
 The proliferation of high-level frameworks and tools make it possible to bypass or overlook V&V. This graduate-level course aims to teach and improve V&V practices.
-Topics of the last version of the class are provided below.
+Topics from the current offering are listed below.
 Students will further their knowledge with writing assignments, paper presentations, and a final project.

 **Course topics:**
 - Models in Science